Your optimal future starts here

-You'll start with a solid foundation in math, including combinatorics, linear optimization, modeling, scheduling, forecasting, decision theory, and computer simulation.
+You'll start with a solid foundation in math, including combinatorics, linear optimization, modelling, scheduling, forecasting, decision theory, and computer simulation.
 On top of that, you’ll add courses in economics, business, and management science, in addition to the ability to gain paid work experience through co-op.

 After first year, you'll choose one of two specializations: Operations Research or Business.

 When you graduate, you’ll have all kinds of career options.
 You might enhance scheduling for airline crews and sports games, improve production and distribution efficiency for manufacturing companies, increase service quality and efficiency in health care administration, or develop sophisticated tools for finance and investments.